vdespa/automation-with-postman-course/course-notes.md

 - JavaScript has various data types to represent information
 - the most likely data types you need to know about are: string, number, boolean, object, and array
 - if you are unsure of a data type you can use the `typeof` operator.
 Example: `console.log(typeof "John"); `
-- example of an object contaning various data types:
+- example of an object containing various data types:

 ```javascript
 let person = {